tamnil/ubering/README.md

 ### Tests

-- intall and set up "sid" and "csid" enviroment variables
+- install and set up "sid" and "csid" enviroment variables
 - run "jest" or "npm test"